szczyglis-dev/py-gpt/docs/source/plugins.rst

 Server (SSH/FTP)
 ----------------

 The Server plugin provides integration for remote server management via SSH, SFTP, and FTP protocols.
-This plugin allows executing commands, transferring files, and managing directories on remote servers through a user-friendly interface.
+This plugin allows executing commands, transferring files, and managing directories on remote servers.

 The plugin can be configured with various options to customize connectivity and feature access.